Bio & Press

 Although the two of them were happy writing pop-rock hits, the lure of the power trio loomed large.
 In 2013 good fortune shone upon ASK when L.A. luminary Mess Messal came out of retirement to join the band with his insane bass skills.
 Mess has toured the world with critically acclaimed bands Flies on Fire, VOMF, and Vitamade.

 In 2016 ASK released their second full-length record, Some of This Is True.
 It features nine high-octane rock songs, plus one ballad to prove that the band members have feelings.
-2017 included the bands first West coast tour.
-The band is constantly working on new songs.
+2017 included the band's first West coast tour, and in 2018 ASK toured the Midwest.
+In 2019, the band's EP project is officially underway.
+Volume 1 came out on February 15 of this year and more volumes will soon follow.
+ASK is constantly working on new songs.
 Stay tuned!
-More ASK music is headed your way in 2018.